 Office of the A.D.

 Ken Kavanagh, 53, is entering his sixth year in 2014-15 as Director of Athletics at Florida Gulf Coast University.
 Kavanagh, the second full-time athletic director in school history, began his duties at FGCU in June of 2009.

 Kavanagh, who came to FGCU after 13 years at Bradley University, was appointed to his position on May 7, 2009, by FGCU President Dr. Wilson G. Bradshaw.

-Over his three-plus years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
-The Eagles have won a combined 11 Atlantic Sun regular season titles, six A-Sun Tournament titles just halfway through its second year of eligibility and three consecutive Coastal Collegiate Swimming Association championships.
-Also in those three-plus years, FGCU’s student-athletes have achieved a 3.0 cumulative GPA in all seven semesters, highlighted by a record 3.27 GPA in the spring of 2012, and have cumulated over 12,000 hours of community service.
+Over his first four years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
+The Eagles have won a combined 11 Atlantic Sun regular-season titles, seven A-Sun Tournament titles and four consecutive Coastal Collegiate Swimming Association (CCSA) championships.